swatisingh0960/PopularMoviesApp1/README.md

 To build an app to help users discover popular and recent movies.
 Build a clean UI, sync to a server, and present information to the user.

+Please add The_Movie_DB_API key in the 'NetworkUtils.java' file.

 ## Open-source libraries used